cloudblue/connect-python-openapi-client/docs/guide.rst

 Using the ``R`` object
 """"""""""""""""""""""

-The :class:`~cnct.rql.base.R` object allows to create complex RQL filter expression.
+The :class:`~connect.client.rql.base.R` object allows to create complex RQL filter expression.

-The :class:`~cnct.rql.base.R` constructor allows to specify lookups as keyword arguments the same way you do with the :meth:`~cnct.client.models.ResourceSet.filter` method.
+The :class:`~connect.client.rql.base.R` constructor allows to specify lookups as keyword arguments the same way you do with the :meth:`~connect.client.models.ResourceSet.filter` method.

 But it allows also to specify nested fields using the ``.`` notation: